joshhendo/dev-check/README.md

 Note: At the moment this only scans .js and .jsx files.
 This can still work if you're using a language that compiles to Javascript (e.g. Typescript), however you'll need to complete the compilation process first.

+## Designed for CI integration

+If it detects one or more packages that are used but not in the dependencies list, it will output an exit code of 1 (and print to strerr additional information), otherwise it will output an exit code of 0.

 ## Future Improvements
 This project is designed to remain very lightweight, but there are some future improvements that are needed.
   - Ability to specify file mask instead of excluding directories.
 This will allow projects where test files are mixed in with production code to use this tool